coxhinkins

 Key Takeaways

-• Rising interest rates in 2025 mean more UK savers may exceed their Personal Savings Allowance and face unexpected tax bills.
+• Rising interest rates in 2025/26 mean more people exceeds the Personal Savings Allowance and receive an HMRC savings tax warning.

 • Using ISAs, splitting savings between partners, and managing taxable income are effective ways to reduce or avoid savings tax.